 On the other hand, I am excited to see how many gastronomy style of restaurants are opening and experimenting with tastes and food.

 In my classes and book, Eating Clean In Costa Rica, I encourage people to play with food and different tastes.
 One day, add a little more thyme to the marinade, and the next time, add less and see how it tastes.
 Teach your palate different tastes and most importantly, have fun in the kitchen.

-Chef Marie’s beloved recipes is one of the best components behind the incredible Blue Osa experience.
-Her healthy meals help our guest experience the full benefit of a yogic lifestyle.
+Chef Marie’s beloved recipes are one of the best components behind the incredible Blue Osa experience.
+Her healthy meals help our guests experience the full benefit of a yogic lifestyle.
 Get your hands on our cookbook and try her delicious creations from your home!